James Gunn to direct ‘Superman: Legacy,’ aiming for 2025

 “He was my best friend,” Gunn wrote.
 “He didn’t understand me as a kid, but he supported my love of comics and my love of film and I wouldn’t be making this movie now without him.”

+Gunn has for several years been the rare director to bounce between both DC and Marvel films.
+He first came to DC after directing Marvel’s well-regarded “Guardians of the Galaxy” films.
+When the Walt Disney Co. temporarily dropped Gunn over old tweets that joked about rape and pedophilia, he jumped to DC and made the supervillain film “The Suicide Squad,” a kind of blockbuster do-over that followed David Ayer’s much-maligned “Suicide Squad.”

+He and the veteran producer Safran came aboard with several upcoming DC films already on their way to theaters, including “Shazam!
+Fury of the Gods” (March 17), “The Flash” (out June 16) and “Aquaman and the Lost Kingdom” (Dec.
+25).
+And he still has “Guardians of the Galaxy Vol. 3″ coming on May 5.

 “Superman: Legacy” will be the first film in the new iteration of the connected DC Universe, followed by Matt Reeves’ “The Batman Part II,” which is set for an Oct.
 2025 launch.
+That film, like Todd Phillips’ “Joker” sequel coming in 2024, will lie outside of the DCU.